Loggerhead Shrike expelling a pellet – Friday Photos

 In the image above the pellet has moved further towards the tip of the bill and the bird appears to be struggling a bit less in the process.

-These images represent four out of five frame that I took while this Loggerhead Shrike was regurgitating the pellet.
+It isn’t everyday that I get to see and photograph a Loggerhead Shrike expelling a pellet!
 If I had reached for my coffee, sneezed or even glanced away from the bird I would have missed this behavior and getting these photographs.

 Mia